COSIN3-UOC/sidewalk_networks/README.md

 # OD-adjusted weighted edge betweenness for sidewalk networks

 The code in this repository can be used to calculate the edge (and node) betweenness of sidewalk networks using empirically-grounded OD matrices estimated from geographical population and point-of-interest (POI) data.
 The function to estimate the OD matrix and to calculate the network betweenness is a user-defined MATLAB MEX function implemented in C++.
+Please cite [1] in any works using or derived from this software.

 ## System Requirements